Obrenovac

 Obrenovac (Обреновац, /sh/) is a municipality of the city of Belgrade.
 According to the 2022 census results, the municipality has a population of 68,882 inhabitants, while the urban area has 25,380 inhabitants.
 The old name for Obrenovac was Palež.

-The largest Serbian thermal power plant TPP Nikola Tesla is located on the outskirts of the municipality.
-Stubline transmitter, one of the most powerful broadcasting stations ever built is also situated in this municipality, Obrenovac was also submerged and completely evacuated during the 2014 Southeast Europe floods.
+The largest Serbian thermal power plant, TPP Nikola Tesla, is located on the outskirts of the municipality.
+Stubline transmitter, one of the most powerful broadcasting stations ever built, is also situated in this municipality.

+Obrenovac was submerged and completely evacuated during the 2014 Southeast Europe floods.

 Geography

 Obrenovac is situated 30 km south-west of central Belgrade near bends of the river Sava to the north.
 The river Kolubara flows to the east of the town on its way to join the Sava.

 Total land area of the municipality of Obrenovac is 411 km2.
 Apart from the town, it consists of the following villages: